anasemadanas/Expense_Track/docs/project_document.md

 ### A. Presentation Layer (GUI Layer)

-- Responsible for the graphical user interface (PyQt or Tkinter)
+- Responsible for the graphical user interface (PySide6)
 - Does **not** contain business logic
 - Interacts only with the Business Layer